Codecademy/ugc/content/kyrathompson/how-to-convert-css-to-scss.md

 }
 ```

-If we know, we’re going to be using the color black and font Helvetica often in our code, then we can set them to variables using SCSS.
+If we know we’re going to be using the color black and font Helvetica often in our code, then we can set them to variables using SCSS.
 We can do this as follows:

 ```css
 $black: #000000;